Reporting cruelty checklist

 You can make a real difference

-As a direct consequence of public action, hundreds of successful RSPCA prosecutions are made each year and thousands of animals are saved from further suffering.
+As a direct consequence of public action, we make hundreds of successful prosecutions each year and thousands of animals are saved from further suffering.

 If in doubt always contact us and set your mind at rest.